mdn/content/files/en-us/web/media/formats/video_codecs/index.md

 VP9 is widely supported by browsers, and hardware implementations of the codec are fairly common.
 VP9 is one of the two video codecs mandated by [WebM](/en-US/docs/Web/Media/Formats/Containers#webm) (the other being [VP8](#vp8)).
-Note however that Safari supports for WebM and VP9 has little historical depth, so if you choose to use VP9, consider offering a fallback format such as AVC or HEVC for iPhone, iPad, and Mac users.
+Note however that Safari support for WebM and VP9 was only introduced in version 14.1, so if you choose to use VP9, consider offering a fallback format such as AVC or HEVC for iPhone, iPad, and Mac users.

 VP9 is a good choice if you are able to use a WebM container (and can provide fallback video when needed).
 This is especially true if you wish to use an open codec rather than a proprietary one.